-This alphabet recognition activity is easy to make and fun to play. – love when this happens!
-And yes, I also have these smooth river rocks listed below if your rock collection could use an upgrade.
+This letter recognition activity is easy to make and fun to play. – I love when this happens!
+And yes, I also have these smooth river rocks listed below if your rock collection could an upgrade.

 RELATED: Simple supplies keep learning fun and easy.
-You can find our favorite supplies here all in one list.
+You can find this idea, plus 101 preschool activities organized in one place.

-I know that my toddler has time to master the alphabet letters and sounds, so I don’t need to toss all 26 in front of him at once.
-He can learn in small doses along the way.
+Teach alphabet letters starting with the letters in your child’s name.
+Children have time to master the alphabet letters and sounds, so I don’t need to toss all 26 in front of them at once.
+Children can learn in small doses along the way.

 Here, we start with the beginning letter of each child’s name.
 This introduction helps him make a personal connection with the letters introduced.

-Toddler activities need to be short and sweet to introduce the concept and allow some (actually a lot) of freedom for exploration.
+Toddler activities must be short and sweet to introduce the concept and allow some (actually a lot) of freedom for exploration.

 - When I make the sound, I ask my toddler to watch my mouth and ask him to repeat the sound back to me.